-The numbers were higher than those compiled by AFP, which tracked 992 deaths, according to reports from security and medical officials.
+The numbers were higher than those compiled by a news aqgency, which tracked 992 deaths, according to reports from security and medical officials.

 Shootings have largely targeted security forces and civil servants, while bombings have ripped through both Sunni and Shiite neighbourhoods, striking markets, commercial streets, cafes and other areas where civilians congregate.

 No group has claimed responsibility for most of the bloodshed, but Sunni militant groups including the al Qaeda-linked Islamic State of Iraq and the Levant have been blamed for most of the attacks.